jundalisay/superblist/content/en/research/indian/gospel/chapter-22.md

 ## Passions should be directed to God

-One cannot completely get rid of the six passions: lust, anger, greed, and the like.
+One cannot completely get rid of the 6 passions: lust, anger, greed, and the like.

 Therefore one should direct them to God.
 If you must have desire and greed, then you 459should desire love of God and be greedy to attain Him.
 If you must be conceited and egotistic, then feel conceited and egotistic thinking that you are the servant of God, the child of God.